 Metal cans like this Metal Ammo Can from Cabela’s are durable, easy to carry, and are built with a waterproof seal that’s designed to keep moisture from entering the container.
-And best of all, they look really cool.
+Best of all, they look really cool.

 1. Humidity Control

-Use smaller bullet boxes like this pistol ammo case ($3) to keep batches separate within a larger container, like an ammo can.
+Use smaller bullet boxes like a pistol ammo case to keep batches separate within a larger container like an ammo can.

 3. Put It in a Gun Safe

 If you don’t have one already, consider getting a good-sized gun safe with a couple of extra shelves for your ammo and other gadgets.